tharun87/US-Phone-no-Validator/README.md

 US Phone validator.
-(This is part FreeCodeCamp Project)
+(This is part of FreeCodeCamp project)

 It accepts phone nos in the below formats.